 - By Guided Tour: If you're pressed for time, you may be interested in a whistle-stop guided tour of Andalusia (starting in Madrid), which could be a four-day tour of Cordoba, Seville, and Granada.

 Booking a hotel near Madrid's bus and train stations or within a short walk of a car rental company can also help you cut down the hassle of your travel day exploring Andalusia, so make sure you plan your travel itinerary so you can make your hotel reservations accordingly.

-Where to Stay and What to Do in Cordoba
+Where to Stay and What to Do

 Once in Cordoba, the options for exploration are unlimited, especially if you visit during the start of summer and fall when the weather's not too hot and the crowds aren't at slightly lower than the height of tourist season.
 Historic attractions in the city include La Mezquita (the Mosque of Cordoba), which was built in 784 A.D., the Roman Bridge of Cordoba, which was built in the First Century B.C., and the Alcazar de Los Reyes Cristianos, a Moorish palace constructed in 1328.